GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/image-alt/index.md

 layout: post
 title: "Image elements do not have `[alt]` attributes"
 description: |
-  Learn how to make sure screen reader users can access your web page's images by providing alternative text.
+  Learn how to make sure assistive technology users can access your web page's images by providing alternative text.
 date: 2019-05-02
 updated: 2019-09-19
 web_lighthouse: